cass-dlcm/PeanutButteredSalmon/README.md

 - [x] reading from SplatNet 2
 - [x] reading from stat.ink
 - [x] reading from local files
-- [ ] reading from salmon-stats.yuki.games
+- [x] reading from salmon-stats.yuki.games

 ## Setup instructions

-*These instructions are meant to be accesssible and easy-to-follow for all users, and this is the recommended way to run the script.
+*These instructions are meant to be accessible and easy-to-follow for all users, and this is the recommended way to run the script.
 If you run into trouble, please reach out!
 However, an alternative [simple version](https://github.com/cass-dlcm/PeanutButteredSalmon/wiki/simple-setup-instructions) is also available.*

 1. Download and install Go.
 On Windows, download the installer from the [official website](https://www.golang.org/dl/).
 On macOS, install [Homebrew](https://brew.sh/) and then run `brew install go`.